The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

-Today organizations like the World Federalist Movement, the Democratic World Federalists and The Coalition for a Democratic World Government all advocate for a worldwide civil society born from a democratic federal system of global governance, with the goal of ending war, bringing about just and equitable conditions for all people, stopping crimes against humanity and a creating a healthy global environment.
-Baha’is all around the world have worked quietly and diligently to bring about those Baha’i principles and goals for 150 years.
+Today organizations like the World Federalist Movement, the Democratic World Federalists, The Coalition for a Democratic World Government and Global Governance Forum all advocate for a worldwide civil society born from a democratic federal system of global governance, with the goal of ending war, bringing about just and equitable conditions for all people, stopping crimes against humanity, and a creating a healthy global environment.
+For 150 years, Baha’is all around the world have worked quietly and diligently to bring about those Baha’i principles and goals.

 …it is very evident that in the future there shall be no centralization in the countries of the world, be they constitutional in government, republican or democratic in form.
 The United States may be held up as the example of future government — that is to say, each province will be independent in itself, but there will be federal union protecting the interests of the various independent states….
 To cast aside centralization which promotes despotism is the exigency of the time.
 This will be productive of international peace.

 The darkness of this gloomy night shall pass away.
 Again the Sun of Reality will dawn from the horizon of the hearts.
 Have patience, wait but do not sit idle; work while you are waiting; smile when you are wearied with monotony; be firm while everything around you is being shaken; be joyous while the ugly face of despair grins at you; speak aloud while the malevolent forces of the nether world try to crush your mind; be valiant and courageous while men all around you are cringing with fear and cowardice.
 Do not yield to the overwhelming power of tyranny and despotism.
 Serve the cause of democracy and freedom.
 Continue your journey to the end.
 The bright day is coming.
 The nucleus of the new race is forming.
 The harbinger of the new ideals of international justice is appearing.
-The trees of hope will become verdant; the copper of scorn and derision will be transmuted into the gold of honor and praise; the arid desert of ignorance will be transformed into the luxuriant garden of knowledge; the threatening clouds shall be dispelled and the stars of faith and charity will again twinkle in the clear heaven of consciousness. – Abdu’l-Baha, Baha’i Scriptures, p.
-548.
+The trees of hope will become verdant; the copper of scorn and derision will be transmuted into the gold of honor and praise; the arid desert of ignorance will be transformed into the luxuriant garden of knowledge; the threatening clouds shall be dispelled and the stars of faith and charity will again twinkle in the clear heaven of consciousness.